Ememscriba/Ememscriba/README.md

 ## 👨🏽‍💻 About Me

-I’m a cloud engineering student based in Nigeria, currently studying at **ALT School Africa (A-L-T)**.
+I’m a cloud engineering student based in Nigeria, currently studying at **ALT School Africa**.

-I’m in my early learning phase (first / second semester), focused on understanding systems from the ground up — especially Linux environments, automation, and how infrastructure actually works behind the scenes.
+I’m in my early learning phase (first / second semester), focused on understanding systems from the ground up, especially Linux environments, automation, and how infrastructure actually works behind the scenes.

 Alongside tech, I’m also a professional writer.
-Writing helps me think clearly, document ideas properly, and explain complex things in simple, human language — a skill I intentionally bring into my technical learning.
+Writing helps me think clearly, document ideas properly, and explain complex things in simple, human language, a skill I intentionally bring into my technical learning.

 ---